sweh/ajja/docs/src/api/gocept/jsform/Collection.rst

         :return: The widget instance.
         :rtype: Object
+    .. js:function:: render(items)

+        Render items in the DOM.

+        :param Array items: The items as returned by the collection JSON view.
+        :rtype: eval
     .. js:function:: render_form_actions()

         Render the form actions and bind a click handler to them.